Shuttleworth Season Premiere at Old Warden

 There was also live music from Perfect Vintage and four flightline tours half-hourly between 10.00 and 11.30, whilst the young at heart, of all ages, got a chance to 'make and paint', absolutely free, with Airfix & IPMS Brampton.

 Shuttleworth's Old Warden Aerodrome is about two miles to the west of the A1 near Biggleswade.
 It is about 20 miles from junction 13 of the M1 and from the south it is about 30 miles from Junction 23 of the M25.
 It is signposted from the A1 at Biggleswade.
 The Post Code (for sat nav) is SG18 9EP but, as with all shows, ignore the sat nav in favour of local show signs as soon as you see them.

-National Express do not go to Biggleswade.
+National Express do not go to Old Warden or to Biggleswade.
 The nearest stops are in Bedford (4 miles), Letchworth (8 miles) and Royston (6 miles) with services to Luton and Heathrow airports as well as Cambridge and London.
-You can book seats online.
-Click the National Express name to go to their web site.

 There is a train station at nearby Biggleswade, which is about 40 minutes from London Kings Cross and about 30 minutes from Peterborough.
 There is no bus service from the station to the aerodrome but there is a taxi rank close to the station.

 The variety of rail tickets and fares can be very confusing.
-Trainline and Raileasy web sites list all ticket and fare options for the time and day of travel you choose, but they both levy an admin fee.
+Trainline and Raileasy web sites list all ticket and fare options for the time and day of travel you choose but they both levy an admin fee.
 Click either of the blue ticket agency names to go to their web site.

 It is best to book as far as possible in advance.
 This is not only because nearby hotels and guest houses tend get booked up well before the date of an airshow but also because prices can be better when you book early online.